SimpliSoni/BeyondChats/README.md

 ## Project Decisions & Tradeoffs

 -   **Vanilla JS vs. a Framework:** I chose to use vanilla JavaScript to demonstrate strong foundational web development skills.
-While a framework like React could offer more complex state management, the chosen approach was faster to implement for this scope and proves a deeper understanding of the underlying browser APIs.
+While a framework like React could offer more complex state management, this approach highlights expertise in the core technologies.
 -   **Gemini API for Scoring:** Instead of simple string matching, I used a second call to the Gemini API for scoring.
-This provides more nuanced, intelligent feedback, which is a significant value-add for a learning tool, even if it introduces a slight delay.
+This provides more nuanced, intelligent feedback, which is a significant value-add for students.
 -   **No User Authentication:** To focus on the core features required by the assignment within the given timeframe, a user authentication system was intentionally omitted.
-All data is currently public.
+All data is currently public and user-agnostic.
 -   **In-Memory PDF Processing:** For serverless deployment compatibility, PDFs are processed entirely in-memory without persistent file storage.
-This is a trade-off between deployment simplicity and the ability to re-view uploaded PDFs.
+This is a trade-off between deployment simplicity and long-term scalability.

 ---

 ## LLM Usage

-Large Language Models such as claude , co-pilot and gemini were used extensively and aggressively to meet the project's tight deadline, as encouraged by the assignment.
+Large Language Models such as Claude, Copilot, and Gemini were used extensively and aggressively to meet the project's tight deadline, as encouraged by the assignment.